SOD1 in cerebral spinal fluid as a pharmacodynamic marker for antisense oligonucleotide therapy

 Digital Object Identifier (DOI)

 Winer, Leah; Srinivasan, Dushyanth; Chun, Seung; Lacomis, David; Jaffa, Matthew; Fagan, Anne; Holtzman, David M.; Wancewicz, Ed; Bennett, C. Frank; Bowser, Robert; Cudkowicz, Merit; and Miller, Timothy M., "SOD1 in cerebral spinal fluid as a pharmacodynamic marker for antisense oligonucleotide therapy" (2013).
-Neurobiology.
+Translational Neuroscience.
 554.